adithya-tp/Machine-Learning-Coursera/README.md

 # Machine-Learning-Coursera
-My solutions to the machine learning course (you know the one ;)) on coursera.
+My solutions to coding exercises in THE machine learning course (you know the one ;)) on coursera.